ENCUENTRO

 WHY contribute?

 Things have got to change.
 It won't be easy or tidy or quick, but we can start by raising awareness---awareness that we all deserve safety.
 Most importantly, we must encourage empathy.
 Cinema is one of the most powerful vehicles for empathy.
 This is also why it is so effective as a tool of propaganda.
 Storytelling shapes our realities.
 People act when they feel.
 We hope this short snippet of life, filled with colorful, familiar, and memorable characters, makes people feel something.
-And we hope it makes people want to do more to ensure safety for all, especially those we are quick to other.
+And we hope it makes people want to do more to ensure safety for all.

 We know that our film could not be made possible without the support provided by our generous families, friends, and community.
 We are deeply grateful for all contributions.